AustinClojure/workshop-docs/Pages/3-repl.md

 If you are using [NightCode](https://sekao.net/nightcode/) The REPL is the window in the bottom left corner.

-If you want to use command line:

-Start the REPL by typing `lein repl`.
+If you want to use command line: Start the REPL by typing `lein repl`.
 You are automatically placed into the user namespace.

- Consider the `hello-world` function:
+Consider this `hello-world` function:

  ```clojure
  (defn hello-world